4ms/stm32mp1-baremetal/bootloaders/mp1-boot/README.md

 widths, we can set our own transfer protocol rates.
 NOR Flash at 100MHz clock, 4-bit wide data path would take about 20ms to transfer a 1MB application image.

-All-in-all, a decent sized application can be running in under 100ms.
+All-in-all, a decent sized 1MB application can be running in well under 100ms if using NOR Flash.
+With an SD Card, figure around 500ms.

 ### Project status

-This currently works with SD Card or NOR Flash booting.
-It also works with a PMIC system or a discrete LDO system.
+MP1-Boot works with booting from an SD Card or NOR Flash (QSPI).
+It will work with a PMIC system or a discrete LDO system.

+TODO:

   * Faster NOR loading (use Quad mode)
   * Faster SDMMC loading (Debug OSD32-BRK speed limit of 16MHz)